Clicky

 Should You Use Butter Or Shortening To Make Your Own Bisquick?

-The use of fat you use in this recipe is not only going to affect the flavor of your homemade Bisquick but also change how long it lasts without risking becoming rancid.
+The fat you use in this recipe will not only affect the flavor of your homemade Bisquick but also change how long it lasts without risking becoming rancid.

-Butter is definitely the winner when it comes to flavor, but butter can actually go rancid before you plan on using it.
+Butter is definitely the winner when it comes to flavor, but it can actually go rancid before you use it.

-For longer shelf life, as well as a bit of a better texture, consider using shortening.
-Shortening is actually what Bisquick and other similar brands use because its inherently low water content means that it will take a really long time for it to spoil.
+Consider using shortening for a longer shelf life and a slightly better texture.
+Bisquick and other similar brands use shortening because its inherently low water content means that it will take a really long time for it to spoil.

-Shortening also feels a little bit less greasy than using butter, but it obviously lacks that great buttery taste, so choose whichever one is right for you.
+Shortening also feels a little bit less greasy than using butter, but it obviously lacks that tremendous buttery taste, so choose whichever one is right for you.

 Looking for more delicious Bisquick recipes?
 Try these out:

 Enjoy!
-This is a great recipe hack for those of you that don’t want to use storebought baking mix anymore!
+This is a great recipe hack for those of you who don’t want to use storebought baking mix anymore!

 Love,